-30 Year Fixed Mortgage
+30-Year Fixed Rate Mortgage

 Choose Your Debt Amount

-For generations, the 30-year fixed mortgage has reigned, like hot dogs and apple pie, as America’s gold standard.
+For generations, the 30-year fixed rate mortgage has reigned, like hot dogs and apple pie, as America’s gold standard.

-We love it for it’s predictability and affordability.
+We love it for its predictability and affordability.
 A 30-year fixed mortgage is a fully amortizing loan, meaning the principal and interest are combined.
 When the 30 years are up, the full amount will be paid off.

 With all this boosting it, there’s little wonder the 30-year-fixed remains America’s favorite type of mortgage: Despite abundant options at record-setting low rates, 90% of homeowners still choose a 30-year fixed mortgage, according to Washington-backed mortgage-guarantor Freddie Mac.

-What Is a 30-Year Fixed Mortgage?
+What Is a 30-Year Fixed Rate Mortgage?

-Thirty-year fixed-rate mortgages are the apple pie à la mode of secured credit.
+A 30-year fixed rate mortgage is designed so that you will owe nothing on your home if you make every scheduled payment for 30 years.
+These mortgages are the apple pie à la mode of secured credit.
 Homeowners (especially those with good-to-excellent credit) get:

 • A low, unchanging interest rate